rjarry/notmuch-gmail/docs/index.md

 * `notmuch-gmail-sync` uses the Gmail web API to change (ADD, REMOVE) your Gmail labels.

+* `notmuch-gmail-sync` uses the Gmail web API to add (INSERT) new DRAFT and SENT messages.

 * `notmuch-gmail-sync` will not and can not: